AyeCode/geodirectory/readme.txt

 * **Hotels** – Use GeoDirectory to list and manage information about hotels, resorts, bed & breakfasts, and other types of accommodation.

-== ⚡ Take your business directory to new heights with premium add-ons. ==
+== ⚡ TAKE YOUR BUSINESS DIRECTORY TO NEW HEIGHTS WITH PREMIUM ADD-ONS. ==

 Get instant access to Premium Addons that have the power to make your local business directory into a money-making global directory toolkit.